ju-lewis/Notes/SWEN30006 - Software Modelling and Design/Lectures/L9 - Final GOF Design Patterns Lecture.md

 >[!Warning] Problem
 >How to design for varying, but related, algorithms or policies?
 >How to design for the ability to change these algorithms or policies?
+>
+>We would implement strategy pattern when there is a single class that needs to do something in potentially multiple different ways (through the same interface).

 **Solution**:
 - Use polymorphism to design a single interface (`Strategy`) that exposes a function that all algorithms/policies must implement